openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Offer {#issuer_initiated_issuance_ldp_vc}

-The following additional claims are defined for this Credential format to be added to the object entry of the `credentials` parameter defined in (#credential_offer_parameters).

-* `credential_definition`: REQUIRED.
-Object containing (and isolating) the detailed description of the credential type.
-It consists of the following sub claims:
-    * `@context`: REQUIRED.
-Array as defined in (#server_metadata_ldp_vc).
-    * `type`: REQUIRED.
-Array as defined in (#server_metadata_ldp_vc).
-This claim contains the type values the Wallet shall request in the subsequent Credential Request.

-The following is a non-normative example of a Credential Offer of type `ldp_vc`:
+The following is a non-normative example of a Credential Offer of Credential format `ldp_vc`:

 <{{examples/credential_offer_ldp_vc.json}}